Employees

 Guide for employees

-New parents who meet the eligibility criteria have the right to take time away from work to care for a newborn baby, or a child under 6 coming into their care, and may also be entitled to parental payments.
+New parents can take time away from work to care for a newborn baby or a child under 6 coming into their care.
+This is called parental leave.
+You must meet certain requirements to be eligible.

-If you have been working for your employer for at least 10 hours a week (on average), for 6 months you are entitled to take parental leave, of which there are a number of different types.
+If you have been working for the same employer for an average of at least 10 hours a week for at least 6 months, you'll be eligible for parental leave, which is usually taken as 26 weeks’ primary carer leave.

-If your partner or spouse meets the requirements, you can transfer some or all of your leave time to them.
+If your partner or spouse meets the requirements, they may also be eligible for 1 or 2 weeks’ partner’s leave.
+You can also share some or all of your parental leave entitlement with them if they are eligible.

 What to know